mwermelinger/The-Joy-of-Jupyter/README.md

 The **`audio`** folder has notebooks that generate, manipulate and play music.
 Click on the folder name in the list above to see their description.

+The **`images`** folder has notebooks that load, manipulate and display images.
+Click on the folder name in the list above to see their description.

 **`complexity.ipynb`** shows how to measure the run-time of Python code and thereby empirically obtain the complexity of an algorithm.